BlakeASmith/textobjects/README.rst

 but we'd still like to read that text as some kind of structured data.
 This is exactly what **textobjects** is for!

-see the full docs at `https://blakeasmith.github.io/textobjects/`_
+see the full docs  here:https://blakeasmith.github.io/textobjects

 Template Syntax
 _____________________________________